The Best Selling Never Feels Like Selling: It Feels Like a FAVOR.

 It all started over a couple of nuts.
-(As do all good stories.)
+(As good stories do.)

-Picture it: The Ivy Chelsea, circa two days ago.
-Heidi and I roll up to the bar with our blow outs (BECAUSE HOW ELSE ARE WE GOING TO PRETEND TO BE FANCY?), sat next to a man who actually looked like Javier Bardem, and then proceeded to order the most delicious summer cocktail that has ever entered my oral cavity.
+Picture it: The Ivy Chelsea, London.
+My photographer and I roll up to the bar with our blow outs (BECAUSE HOW ELSE ARE WE GOING TO PRETEND TO BE FANCY?), sit next to a man who actually looked like Javier Bardem, and then proceed to order the most delicious summer cocktail that has ever entered my oral cavity.

 (Oh my god, I think I’ve just stolen the award from “moist” for most uncomfortable language ever.)